TriTue2011/tutorials/README.en.md

 ## Voice Assist - Smart AC Control

 Maintain fresh air and ideal temperatures in your home using just your voice.
-This blueprint gives you comprehensive control over your air conditioner, from operating modes to fan speed.
+This blueprint gives you comprehensive control over your air conditioner, from operating modes and temperature to fan speed.

+**Why use this Blueprint instead of built-in features?**

+Home Assistant's default actions (`HassClimateSetTemperature`, `HassTurnOn/Off`) primarily focus on turning devices on/off or setting the temperature.
+They **do not support fan speed control** and are limited in handling flexible mode switching (Cool, Dry, Heat...) within a single command.

+This blueprint solves these limitations entirely:

+- **All-in-One Control (Mode + Fan + Temp):** You can issue a complete command like _"Turn on the AC to 24 degrees, cool mode, max fan speed"_, and the system handles it perfectly in a **single turn**.
+- **Smart Logic:**
+  - **Auto-rounding:** If the device only supports 1-degree steps but you say "24.5 degrees", the script automatically rounds it instead of erroring out.
+  - **Unit Handling:** Automatically detects and handles Fahrenheit/Celsius conversions, ensuring safety with min/max limits.
+  - **Pre-check:** Validates if the requested temperature is within the device's allowed range before sending the command.
+- **Alias Support:** Identifies devices accurately via your custom friendly aliases, working better than the default mechanism in complex situations.

 **Key Features:**

 - **Mode Control:** Easily switch between cooling, heating, dry, fan-only, or auto modes.
+- **Temperature Control:** Set precise temperatures with smart safety mechanisms.
 - **Fan Speed Adjustment:** Set fan speed to preset levels (low, medium, high) or qualitative values like "maximum," "minimum."
-- **Alias Support:** Recognizes your AC by its friendly name or any name you've configured in Home Assistant.
 - **Multi-Device Handling:** Control one or multiple air conditioners simultaneously.

 **Example Voice Commands:**

-- "Set the living room AC to cool mode and medium fan speed."
+- "Set the living room AC to 24 degrees and max fan speed."
 - "Change the bedroom AC to dry mode."
-- "Increase the hallway AC fan speed to high."
+- "Increase the hallway AC temperature to 26 degrees."
 - "Turn off all air conditioners."

 **Use Cases:**

-- Adjust your home environment to your liking without needing to find the remote.
-- Save energy by setting appropriate modes and speeds.
+- **"Night Mode":** When you're sleeping and feel too cold or hot, just say a command to adjust it without opening your eyes to find the remote or being blinded by your phone screen.
+- **Elderly & Child Friendly:** Instead of remembering complex symbols on the remote (snowflake, water drop...), family members can just use natural commands: _"Turn on dry mode"_.
+- **Totally Hands-Free:** Just got home with your hands full?
+Simply say: _"Turn on the AC to 20 degrees, max wind"_ to enjoy cool air instantly without manual operation.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fluuquangvu%2Ftutorials%2Fblob%2Fmain%2Fac_mode_and_fan_control_full_llm.yaml)